Creating an Out of This World Launch Team

 May your next launch be out of this world!

 Question: Have you ever been on a book launch team?
 What was your favorite part of that experience?

 Founder of Every Life Ministries, Erica longs to bring the truth of Scripture to transform your life.
-An award-winning, multi-published author with Moody Publishers, Erica loves to share the Word of God wherever she can!
-This post holds excerpts from her study The Unexplainable Church: Reigniting the Mission of the Early Believers, covering Acts 13-28.
-A frequent speaker at women’s retreats, large conferences, or her own kitchen table, Erica also writes for the First 5 app for Proverbs 31 Ministries.
-You can find her almost every day on Instagram where she shares Phoenix life with her best friend Jonathan and their four children—two of which are human and the others furry and adorable.
-Don’t miss her soul-stirring new book, An Unexpected Revival: Experiencing God’s Goodness through Disappointment and Doubt.
+An award-winning author with Moody Publishers, Erica loves to share the Word of God wherever she can!
+Her latest release is An Unexpected Revival: Experiencing God’s Goodness Through Disappointment and Doubt, an 8-week Bible study through the prophecies of Ezekiel.
+She’s a frequent speaker at women’s retreats, large conferences, or at her own kitchen table, you can find her almost every day on Instagram where shares Phoenix life with her best friend Jonathan, and their four children—two of which are human and the others furry and adorable.